antmicro/ros2-kenning-computer-vision-msgs/README.md

 Copyright (c) 2022-2023 [Antmicro](https://www.antmicro.com)

-A repository containing messages and services for ROS 2 integration with the [Kenning](https://github.com/antmicro/kenning) framework for computer vision applications.
+A repository containing messages, services and actions for ROS 2 integration with the [Kenning](https://github.com/antmicro/kenning) framework for computer vision applications.

 ## Building the package